 After making eleven albums over a 26-year career, Shakira was feeling a little bit over it all.
 She is a busy mom with two young sons, Milan (4) and Sasha (2).
 Her partner, Gerard Piqué, is the FC Barcelona center-back.
-The album contains a couple of songs about their relationship.
+El Dorado, released on May 26, 2017 contains a couple of songs about their relationship.

 Carlos Vives’ inspired her with his focus on traditional Colombian rhythms.
 He has made Vallenato, a Colombian working-class music, cool.
 Their work together turned into La Bicycleta, a playful romp that won two Latin Grammys last year for “Song of the Year” and “Record of the Year.”

 Returning to her roots seems to have reenergized Shakira.
 When you get stretched out, you have to go home to find yourself.